An Irish History of Saint Paul

 A mini-history lesson on Saint Paul's Irish roots.

-Ever wondered why Saint Paul gets so into St. Patrick’s Day festivities like LuckyPalooza on West 7th and the colossal St. Patrick’s Day Parade downtown?
+Ever wondered why Saint Paul gets so into St. Patrick’s Day festivities like the colossal St. Patrick’s Day Parade downtown?
 (Not to mention, hosting the nation’s largest free Irish Fair in the summer).
 Well, wonder no more, here’s a quick look at Saint Paul’s Irish connections.

 -